 Living Books Curriculum uses books considered “living” according to Charlotte Mason’s guidelines because they “warm the imagination, nurture thinking, and communicate knowledge mind-to-mind”.
 Children require books that are living in order to develop mind and hearts to fullest capacity.
 The high quality of thought expressed in great literature creates like thought in the child.
 When the books are many, varied, and living, the child is able to adopt the ideas just as a plant takes nutrients from the soil.

 Here to help

 We’re here to help.
-Living Books Curriculum fully supports our curriculum though an online community forum.
+Living Books Curriculum fully supports our curriculum though email and a Facebook Community.
 We invite you to join the growing community of parents using this wonderful way to home educate.
 Questions?
-Email me at email@example.com.
+Email us at firstname.lastname@example.org.

 All the best,

 P.S.
 100% of the proceeds of your purchase help us help children in Africa receive a living education.
 Jim and Sheila Carroll’s non-profit, Worldwide Educational Resources, has seven schools at this time, educating nearly 750 students.
 The Carroll’s non-profit was founded in 2000.
 Learn more.